TravelTripperWeb-Sites/sample-website/README.md

 >
 > translation missing: en.signature

-A russian translation of the page will show all keys as missed.
+A russian translation of the page (`/ru/index.html`) will show all keys as missed.

 ## Localizable properties

-Page's Front Matter can contain different variables which might be rendered via Liquid code: `{{ page.variable_name }}`.
+A page's [Front Matter](http://jekyllrb.com/docs/frontmatter/) can contain different variables which might be rendered via Liquid the liquid code: `{{ page.variable_name }}`.
 For example: `page.title` is used in the `default.html` layout file.
 It can be localized using the following syntax:

 ```